ferrocene/ferrocene/ferrocene/doc/requirements/src/self-test.rst

    :doc:`user-manual:targets/index`.

 .. req:: Environment
+   :id: REQ_3RG87TT

+   The tool should exit with a failure when PATH environment variable does not exist.

+.. req:: Environment
    :id: REQ_67EQEVF

    The tool should only execute with success if it was distributed with the same Ferrocene toolchain